Mixcro/Python-Calculator/README.md

 # Python-Calculator
- A calculator based on python 3
+ A CUI calculator based on python 3